THE ALZHEIMER’S LETTER

 My husband was a very generous man donating to many worthy causes.
 I often thought he was, perhaps, too generous.
 We know charities sell the names of donors to other charities, and it’s understandable because it is another form of funding for them.
 However, our list of good causes grew and grew as Ken expanded his donations and continued to read every lengthy request letter responding accordingly.
 We had been donating to some Alzheimer’s researchers, but our mail box began to bulge with more and more letters coming to us from every direction.

-The letter continued listing each deteriorating step, each section of the brain that would be damaged and then let the reader know there was no cure, no future and no hope; adding that a victim could live with AD’s destruction for 20 years or more in various stages of debilitating cognitive and physical loss.
+The letter continued listing each deteriorating step, each section of the brain that would be damaged and then let the reader know there was no cure, no future and no hope; adding that a victim could live with AD’s destruction for up to 20 years or more in various stages of debilitating cognitive and physical loss.
 For a plea letter it was excellent, but for someone stricken with the disease it was a bitter pill to swallow.
 I suppose I was like the neurologist; in all honesty what could I say to his question other than, “Yes.”

 INTO THE FOG